 Taking trains, buses and taxis are generally safe methods for transportation in China.
 They are also very affordable compared to Western countries.
 However, you should still take precaution when hailing public transport.

 Always take official, colored taxis, only accept fares that have meters, write down your destination’s address in Chinese characters and ask for a receipt at the end of your trip.
+The most common crime on public transport, especially taxis, is scams–unregulated drivers will overcharge you or take you on ridiculously long routes to increase the fare.

 China’s high-speed rail system with its modern trains are becoming the preferred mode of transportation over flying and is one of the safest in the world.